dotnet/machinelearning-samples/samples/csharp/getting-started/MatrixFactorization_MovieRecommendation/README.md

 ### 2. Train model
 Training the model is a process of running the chosen algorithm on a training data (with known movie and user ratings) to tune the parameters of the model.
 It is implemented in the `Fit()` method from the Estimator object.

-To perform training you need to call the `Fit()` method while providing the training dataset (`wikipedia-detox-250-line-data.tsv` file) in a DataView object.
+To perform training you need to call the `Fit()` method while providing the training dataset (`recommendation-ratings-train.csv` file) in a DataView object.

 ```CSharp
 var model = pipeline.Fit(trainingDataView);